 The school has adopted the model DFE policy for Managing Serial and Unreasonable Complaints.
-This is published on our website and is available on request from the school office.
+This is available on request from the school office.

 The school will never take the decision to stop responding lightly and will only do so in the following circumstances: